python-websockets/websockets/docs/howto/extensions.rst

 websockets provides abstract base classes for extension factories and extensions.
 See the API documentation for details on their methods:

-* :class:`ClientExtensionFactory` and class:`ServerExtensionFactory` for
+* :class:`ClientExtensionFactory` and :class:`ServerExtensionFactory` for
-  :extension factories,
+  extension factories,
 * :class:`Extension` for extensions.